 Worse, if you have to prove you are free by walking out of the house unannounced, you have serious mental problems.
 Or you were in the house for more nefarious reasons, to begin with.
 Or you lack the empathy to temporarily care for the person who needed and paid for support.
 Or you lack the love and want to -on occasion- care more about the other than yourself.
 I was shocked, blew my fuse, and never imagined people like this actually existed.
 Alas.

 Freedom is not an absolutism of infinitism but a proxy of relativity.
 And if you have to remind people of their absolute right to free will, means they have no clue about the importance of relativity, the interdependence in the world we live in, and how relationships work and thrive.

-For me, a reference to free will always comes across like the silly reminder to breathe.
-The freedom to breathe so beautifully enforced by nature’s paradox.
+For me, a reference to free-will always comes across like the silly reminder to breathe.
+The freedom to breathe is so beautifully enforced by nature’s paradox.

 You see, breathing is an involuntary action—the opposite of freedom.
 And yet so necessary to survive.
 We, humans, stop being free and alive when the involuntary action of breathing stops.
 Our freedom dies with the death of its paradox.